tuck182/py-kodi-remote-controller/README.md

 + ``songs_`` songs library management and search
 + ``play_`` player start, stop, information and echonest feedback
 + ``playlist_`` playlist management
++ ``echonest_`` echonest integration management

-You can update the local library ``rating`` and ``playcounts`` by syncing again the albums and songs library with ``albms_sync`` and ``songs_sync``.
+You can update the local library ``rating`` and ``playcounts`` metadata by syncing again the albums and songs library with ``albms_sync`` and ``songs_sync``.

 ### Smart playlist with echonest

-Update your tasteprofile with ``echonest_sync``.
-Create a catalog to scope the recommendation.

-Update regularly.

-This will be used by echonest to identify your listening preferences.

-make favorite, skip and ban.
+It is great to listening to music that you like by a simple command.
+This is done by smart playlist generation.

+PyKodi has echonest playlists generation enabled.
+Once your Kodi library has been synced locally,  update your tasteprofile with ``echonest_sync``.
+At the first call, it will create a catalog, aka a tasteprofile, with all your songs (mind the prerequisites exposed above).
+Echonest will use this catalog to propose songs that are in your library.

+The generation of playlist is based on your listening habits and preferences.
+So you should regulary update your local library, and update your echonest profile afterwards.
+Only the songs with an update on the ``rating`` and ``playcounts`` will be updated in echonest (delta sync).
+The first echonest update can be long, but the following one will be really fast.

+You can improve further the recommandation system.
+When a song is playing, make it a favorite with ``play_favorite``, skip it with ``play_skip`` or ban it with ``play_ban``.
+The commands will update the song metadata in echonest.

 ### Library updates

 The built-in syncing process only support updates on the ``rating`` and ``playcounts``.
 Also, if new albums are detected, a full sync will be triggered.

 After a migration, you may scan your music folder from scratch.
 As a consequence, the **internal Kodi items ID may change** and PyKodi will not detect it.
+In this case, you have to delete all the pickle files except ``params.pickle`` and sync again your library.

 ## Contributions

-An issue in the bug tracker is already great.
+Contributions are welcome.
+You can just post an issue to improve the stability (many improvement items are already logged) or request a new feature, develop a new client, add new features to the module or ine the ``cmd`` client.
+If the module does not meet your requirement for creating a new client, contact me to see how to make it evolve.

 ### Hand-on

-Contributions are welcome and easy.

-The code is far from stable, if you face any trouble, post an issue in the GitHub tracking tool.
-New features can be requested in the bug tracker either.
-If you want to provide new features by yourself, submit a pull request.

-The program can be started in a highly verbose mode with the ``-vv`` argument.
-All API commands and returns will then be displayed.
-Use the methods ``call_api`` and ``display_result`` for wrapping new command.

-module structure
+The code has been deeply refactored to make PyKodi a standalone module.
+It may not be perfect, but the structure is clean and hopefully readable.
+The functions interfaces are homogenous.

+The module is actually a package with several submodules:

++ ``core`` all the high-level commands to interact with Kodi, usually there is no output
++ ``rpc`` low-level function to call Kodi API
++ ``echonest`` low-level function to call echonest API
++ ``display`` fancy outputs, translate internal variables from the ``core`` module into user-friendly information

 ### Useful links

+Some links to learn more on the Kodi API and what you can do with it:

 + Kodi wiki, ["JSON-RPC API"][api-gen], some general explanations about the API
 + Kodi wiki, ["JSON-RPC API/v6"][api-v6], the full methods list and description